The words "property tax" written in letter tiles. A key and a small wooden house nearby.

 Common Misconceptions About Buying Properties with Delinquent Taxes

-There are common misconceptions about buying houses with delinquent property taxes.
+In our experience with people who are selling property with delinquent taxes, we've encountered several misconceptions.
 Dispelling these myths is essential for responsible property tax management.
-It is important for buyers to understand the implications of delinquent taxes.
+It is important for buyers to understand the implications of delinquent taxes, including following:

 Misconception 1: The Property is Free for the Taking for Buyers